codybartfast/ccfile/ReadMe.md

 `Exists` indicates whether the file exists.

-`Delete` deletes the file, any backup file and any temporary file.
+`Delete` deletes the file and any backup or temporary file.

 ```C#
 using Fmbm.IO;